Alexis's Chopped Vegetable Salad

 - 1 English cucumber, peeled, seeded, and cut into 1/4-inch pieces

-- 1 medium jalapeno pepper, seeded and deveined, minced
+- 1 medium jalapeno pepper, seeded, deveined, and finely chopped

 - 2 tablespoons extra-virgin olive oil

-Prepare an ice bath; set aside.
+Prepare an ice-water bath.
+Set aside.
 Bring a medium saucepan of salted water to a boil.
-Add corn, and blanch until tender, about 6 minutes.
-With tongs, remove from water, and plunge immediately into ice bath.
-When corn is thoroughly cooled, remove from ice bath.
+Add corn and sugar.
+Blanch until tender about 6 minutes.
+Remove from water and plunge immediately into ice bath.
+When the corn is thoroughly cool, remove from ice bath.
 Using a large knife, remove kernels from cobs.
-Transfer kernels to a large bowl.
-Add green and wax beans to boiling water.
-Blanch until tender, about 1 minute.
-With a slotted spoon, remove from water, and plunge immediately into ice bath.
-When beans are thoroughly cooled, drain in colander.
+Transfer to a large bowl.
+Add beans to boiling water.
+Blanch until tender about 1 minute.
+With a slotted spoon, remove from water and plunge immediately into ice bath.
+When beans are thoroughly cooled, transfer to a colander to drain.

-Add green and wax beans, tomatoes, red and yellow peppers, onion, cucumber, cilantro, and jalapeno to corn.
+Add wax and green beans, tomatoes, red and yellow pepper, onion, cucumber, cilantro, and jalapeno to corn.
 Stir to combine.
-Add olive oil, vinegar, salt, and pepper.
+Add olive oil, vinegar, 2 teaspoons salt, and pepper.
 Stir to combine.
-Adjust for seasoning.
+Taste and adjust for seasoning.
 Serve immediately.